-- When an agent makes something happen, we have an instance of immanent causation. - c is an immanent cause $={df}(i)$ c is an agent; and (ii) c does something such that some effect e accrues, where e is typically some event or state of affairs. - Crucially, when an agent brings something about, this is something the agent does, as opposed to merely makes happen.
+- When an agent makes something happen, we have an instance of immanent causation. - c is an immanent cause $={df}(i) c$ is an agent; and (ii) c does something such that some effect e accrues, some event or state of affairs. - Crucially, when an agent brings something about, this is something the agent does, as opposed to merely makes happen.